-Sex workers are subject to a particular type of non-statutory reprimand: the " prostitutes caution".
+Sex workers in the UK are subject to a particular type of non-statutory reprimand: the "prostitutes caution."
 As the name implies, it's not quite the same as the regular kind of caution you might be landed with for shoplifting or being caught with a bit of weed.

 Regular cautions require that:

 - There must be evidence of guilt sufficient to give a realistic prospect of conviction.

 In the case of a prostitutes caution, neither of these is required.
 According to the Crown Prosecution Service:

 - The behavior leading to a prostitutes caution need not itself be evidence of a criminal offense.

 - There is no requirement for a man or woman to admit guilt before being given a prostitutes caution and there is no right of appeal.